thebruce13/twenty-twenty-hugo/exampleSite/content/blog/the-story-of-a-backpack.md

 But the main pocket was so big, I would put my Original Xbox in there, the chords and controllers with a couple games.
 Haul this with my CRT tv off to a friends house and we're playing Halo till the break of dawn.
 The good ol days, ya know?

 ![](/images/top-persp.jpg)

+I've since lost this backpack and these images I've lifted off the internet I can't find anymore.
+So I can't even give a source for them.

+The idea of a backpack for my blog really suits me because you don't know what a person keeps in a backpack, though it has room for a whole heck-of-a-lot.
+And typically when I reach in to pull something out to show you guys on the web, I'm not sure what I'm grabbing for either.
+I wanted to make this backpack in 3D but proved to beyond my abelites and I went with a basic Northface one for the imagery here but I got to capture the spirit of this bag that served me through high school.